Secure Text Messaging For Healthcare

 Why Patients are at Risk Without Secure Text Messaging for Healthcare

 Patient-related care is the #1 reason clinicians text on the job.
 Regular texting helps improve communication efficiency (i.e. not wasting time on phone calls or worse, playing phone tag with physicians all day), but is not secure (not encrypted in rest or in transit) and places health systems at risk for fines from violating HIPAA compliance.
+In order to meet HIPAA compliance regulations, a secure text messaging solution needs to be implemented.

 Protected Health Information